-You must be 18 or over and have the ability to make your own decisions when you make your LPA.
+You must be 18 or over and have the ability to make your own decisions when you make your lasting power of attorney.

-There are two types of LPA, one for health and welfare and the other for property and financial affairs.
-You can choose to make one type or both.
+There are two types of lasting power of attorney, one for health and welfare and the other for property and financial affairs.
+You can choose to make one type, or both.

 You can choose one or more people to be your attorney.
 If you appoint more than one, you must decide whether they will make decisions separately or together.

-The person or people you choose when making your LPA can be a friend or relative, your husband, wife or partner, or a professional such as a solicitor.
+The person or people you choose when making your lasting power of attorney can be a friend or relative, your husband, wife or partner, or a professional such as a solicitor.

 Bishopsgate Law solicitors can advise you about making a lasting power of attorney.

-Please contact us to talk about how we can advise and help you with making and registering a lasting power of attorney.
+Please contact us to talk about arranging a lasting power of attorney.

-Our private client department, which deals with arranging a lasting power of attorney, is based at our Potters Bar office.
+Our wills and probate department is based at our Potters Bar office.